d20Tek/d20tek-functional/src/D20Tek.Functional/project-tasks.md

 - [x] write package information for D20Tek.Functional library
 - [x] create build script for release nuget package
 - [ ] build a WebApi sample for Todos
+- [ ] need to move common Result<T> to IResult conversion code to a package.